The beauty of a church community is the abundance of committed people who have an interest in helping the church achieve its vision and mission.

 5. Do’s and Don’ts of Volunteers

-Since everyone comes from different backgrounds we all have a different frame of reference and life experiences.
+Since everyone comes from different backgrounds, we all have different frames of reference and life experiences.

-Volunteers should be given specific instruction on behaviors that are expected and those that are not expected when they represent the church in their volunteer role.
+Volunteers should be given specific instructions on behaviors that are expected and those that are not expected when they represent the church in their volunteer role.

-As much as can be communicated to the volunteer during orientation and in the church volunteer job description helps with an understanding of expectations and minimizes volunteer issues.
+Communicating with the volunteer during orientation and in the volunteer job description helps the volunteer understand expectations and ultimately minimizes volunteer issues.

 6. Customer Service Standards

-Anyone who works in a service industry understands customer service standards.
+Anyone who works in the service industry understands customer service standards.

 Reviewing these standards helps the volunteer understand the basic service expectations.

-For example, it is important to communicate service expectations for volunteers who work with children – specifically how to manage difficult children or how to respond to challenging parents.
+For example, it is important to communicate service expectations for volunteers working with children – specifically, how to manage difficult children or respond to challenging parents.

 These can be sensitive issues and can be explosive if not handled properly.